-Reckford, J., Hodgson, N., Downing, C., Davey, R and O'Sullivan, A. (2010) Adapting the ICT Sector to the Impacts of Change Ch Climate Change prolonged periods of time.39
+37 Horrocks, L, Beckford, J, Hodgson, N, Downing, C, Davey, R and O'Sullivan, A. (2010) Adapting the ICT Sector to the Impacts of Climate Change - Final Report, Defra contract number RMP5604.
+London: Defra from Adapting the ICT Sector to the Impacts of Climate Change